When my children were young, I learned that sometimes you literally have to have a fire lit under you to appreciate how dear those close to you are.

 One warm summer morning the kids were watching an old episode of Little House on the Prairie, “Barn Burner”.
 After it was over, they asked if they could go outside and play.

 “Sure,” I said.
-It was my intention to go out and work in our garden anyway.
-I just had a few dishes to wash up first.
-As I was washing the dishes, suddenly I saw a dust devil at the end of the barn.
-It was the first one I had ever seen close up.
+I intended to work in our garden after I washed a few dishes.
+As I stood at the sink, I saw a dust devil at the end of the barn.
+It was the first one I had ever seen up close.
 It looked like a very tiny tornado.
-It swirled for a few moments and then it was gone.
+It swirled for a few moments and then disappeared.

 Just as I was turning my attention back to the soapy dishwater, another dust devil caught my eye.
-It was almost a twin to the first one: in the same spot, the same size, and lasting about as long.
-Although I was new to dust devils, I had heard that lightning doesn’t strike twice in the same place and I was pretty sure that dust devils didn’t either.
+It was almost a twin to the first.
+It flew in the same spot, it was the same size, and it lasted about as long.
+Although I was new to dust devils, I had heard that lightning doesn’t strike twice in the same place, and I was pretty sure that dust devils didn’t either.
 I thought maybe I should go outside and check on the kids.

-When calling the kids didn’t get a response, I decided to look for them in the out buildings, starting with the barn.
+When they didn’t respond to my hollers, I planned to search the outbuildings.
+I started in the largest, the barn.
 Our barn was full-sized, but empty except for a few hay bales the previous owners had left behind.
-As I walked towards the barn, I saw another wisp of gray drifting out of the barn door and I smelled an odd smell.
+As I walked towards it, I saw another wisp of gray drifting out of the side door and my nose picked up an odor.
 Was something burning?

-My heart started beating faster as suddenly I realized that the dust devils I had seen from my kitchen window were more likely smoke.
+My heart beat even faster as I realized the dust devils I had seen from my kitchen window more likely came from smoke than dust.

 As I sprinted to the barn, I began calling for Lance and Nicki, but no answer.
-As I walked through the barn door, my fear was realized.
+As I walked through the barn door, my fear came to life.
 There, in the middle of the floor, was a smoldering pile of hay.
-Yellow fingers of flame were just starting to push their way through the pile and I could see the smoke was becoming denser as it wisped to the open window.
+Yellow fingers of flame were just starting to push their way through the pile, and the smoke grew denser as it wisped to the open window.

 My children were nowhere in sight.
-I had to find them--be sure they were safe--but I also had another hard decision to make.
-I had to get the fire out one way or another.
+I had to find them and ensure they were safe, but I also had another hard decision to make.
+I had to decide what to do about the fire.

-We were 10 miles from either of the two nearest fire departments.
-Our rural address was linked to the one in the east but our school district was linked to the one west of us.
+We lived 10 miles from either of the two nearest fire departments.
+Our rural address linked to the one in the east, but our school district linked to the one west of our home.
 Which fire department was our fire department?
-Was the better choice to chance trying to extinguish the fire by myself or should I call one of the fire departments and spend the time giving the fire department directions?
-Could I wait the 15 to 20 minutes longer for them to arrive?
+Should I chance trying to extinguish the fire or should I call one of the fire departments?
+How much time would I spend giving either fire department directions?
+Could I wait the 15 to 20 minutes it would take them to arrive?

-I decided that the better, more immediate choice was to try to put out the fire on my own.
-We didn’t have a hose long enough to reach the barn so it would have to be with buckets.
+I decided that the better, more immediate choice was to attempt putting out the fire on my own.
+We didn’t have a hose long enough to reach the barn, so it would have to be with buckets.

-By now, my calls to the kids must have sounded frantic, but they still didn’t elicit any response.
-As I got to the back door, much to my surprise Lance and Nicki were on their way out again and even though it was a warm day, they both had put on their winter parkas.
-Their coat pockets were stuffed with matches.
-My 3-year-old daughter and 6-year-old son had started the fire and they were on their way back to the barn to make it bigger!
+By now, my calls to the kids must have sounded frantic, but they still didn’t show up or answer back.
+As I raced to the back door to get a bucket, much to my surprise, Lance and Nicki were on their way out and even though it was a warm day, they both had put on their winter parkas.
+They had stuffed their coat pockets with matchbooks.
+My 3-year-old daughter and 6-year-old son had started the fire, and they were on their way back to the barn to make it bigger!

 I barked at them to take their coats off and go sit in the living room until I came back in.

-Luckily, I was able to snuff out the fire with four trips back and forth from the house water spigot to the barn.
-The first bucket drenched the fire, but I just wanted to make sure it was out for good.
+Luckily, I snuffed out the fire with four trips back and forth from the house water spigot to the barn.
+The first bucket drenched the fire, but I wanted to make sure it was out for good.
 After the fourth bucket, I stirred it and saw no sign of smoke or embers.
 I went back inside to face my two wayward children.

-As I weeded row after row of vegetables, I began to calm down.
+Weeding row after row of vegetables helped me calm down.
 After some time, I heard Nicki’s quiet little voice behind me.

 I looked at my watch.
 It was 2:00 p.m.
-Suddenly I felt very guilty for the anger that had made me forget their lunch and very grateful that I had these two beautiful, healthy children.
-I hugged my little girl close and said, “Sure.
+Though dismayed and guilty for forgetting their lunch, I felt tremendously grateful that I had these two beautiful, healthy children.
+I hugged my little girl close.
+“Sure.
 Let’s go in.
 I’ll help.”

-We never knew exactly why they started the fire, what they expected would happen.
-Although we were never sure if they got the idea from the television program, we learned to pay attention to what our children watched on television, that even “safe” television shows might benefit from discussion and/or an adult explanation.
+They never told us why they started the fire or what they expected would happen.
+Although we were never sure if they got the idea from Barn Burner, we learned to pay attention to what our children watched on television.
+We found even family television often benefited from discussion or an adult explanation.
 We also kept the matches in a locked container, high out of their reach.